 Sportsbet do a slightly better job of integrating the racebook into their site and they do a much better job of most other things like deposits and withdrawals, site design, bonuses and all that.

-1xBit (review, bettors in the must use a VPN) have a comprehensive global horse racing product.
+1xBit (review, American bettors are geo-blocked.) have a comprehensive global horse racing product.
 They offer good fixed price odds and/or starting price odds, depending on what country the race meet is in.

 The cramped and cluttered site takes a lot of getting used to, it’s badly designed and it’s hard to use.
 Races close for betting too early, around 5 minutes before the jump, whereas with Sportsbet and MBet you can bet right up to the jump.

 Having said that it does all work.
 You can find the race you’re looking for, you can get your bets on and you will get paid out; so they have the basics covered.

 We hear a lot of complaints about 1xBit, even scam accusations.
 We have tested them thoroughly multiple times and we don’t think they are scammers, they are just not a good sportsbook.
 They are included here because there are so few crypto horse racing options.